 Items in this category might include nail clippers or grinders and other grooming tools, ear cleaning solutions, terrarium or tank maintenance and cleaning products, hotspot treatments, treats, kits, travel items, etc.

-8. Check leashes, harnesses, and collars for any tears or other concerns.
+8. Check leashes, harnesses and collars for any tears or other concerns.

-Things such as harnesses, leashes, and collars can go through a lot of wear and tear over time.
 As a result, they may be at risk for breaking apart, even during the worst times and when you need them to work the most.

-What to look for:
+What to Look For

 9. Set up health-related checkups for your pet and make sure vaccines are up-to-date.

-If you haven’t already, consider setting health-related appointments in advance for your pet.
 This usually includes any potential annual exams, vaccinations, dental cleanings, and whatever else might be the norm for your pet.

 You can also schedule other things for your pet, such as grooming or training appointments.

-Set the date: You can then mark it in your planner or calendar, or set a reminder on your phone.
+Set the Date: You can then mark it in your planner or calendar, or set a reminder on your phone.

 10. Check, process, and organize your pet’s paperwork and files.

-Make sure to keep your pet’s paperwork organized, up to date, and filed in a safe place.
 These documents can be vital and should be easily accessed in an emergency or other situation where your pet’s information might be necessary.

 It’s also important to make sure that you have both digital and hardcopy versions when possible.